SlyZ1/Path-Tracer/README.md

 - Walter et al., *Microfacet Models for Refraction through Rough Surfaces*
 - alexsabourindev, *Diary of a Path Tracer – BVH Construction Using SAH*
 - Heitz, *Sampling the GGX Distribution of Visible Normals*
+- Chiang et al., *A Practical and Controllable Hair and Fur Model for Production Path Tracing*

 ## Author